Houston - Upper Texas Coast Counts

 Armand Bayou (TXAY)

-The Attwater CBC is a wonderful opportunity to bird the Attwater Prairie Chicken NWR as well as private property in Eagle Lake, TX.
-This CBC is open to all birders and is one of the highest inland CBCs for diversity in the country.
-In 2015, our species total was 177!
-A hot dinner will be provided, at the Refuge, for all participants following the event.
-If you are interested in participating, contact Sumita Prasad at email@example.com
+This CBC provides a tremendous opportunity to bird the Attwater Prairie Chicken NWR as well as private property in Eagle Lake in Colorado County, Texas.
+The Attwater CBC is open to all birders and is one of the highest inland CBCs for diversity in the country.
+If you are interested in participating, please contact Sumita Prasad at email@example.com.

 Beech Creek (TXBE)

-This count takes places in Tyler and Jasper Counties and includes Steinhagen Lake, the Beech Creek unit of Big Thicket National Preserve and Martin Dies State Park.
+This count takes place in Tyler and Jasper Counties and includes Steinhagen Lake, the Beech Creek unit of Big Thicket National Preserve and Martin Dies State Park.
 Meet at the Corps of Engineers Picnic Area on FM92 immediately north of the intersection with FM1746 in Town Bluff at 6:30 AM.
 Sponsored by the Big Thicket National Preserve.
-Contact John Whittle (firstname.lastname@example.org, 409-722-4193) for more information.
+Compiler: Nancy Angell, firstname.lastname@example.org.
+Co-compiler: Sheila Hebert, email@example.com.

 Bolivar Peninsula (TXBP)

 This is one of the few CBCs that is set almost entirely in an urban environment.
-The count circle does contain a few areas of undeveloped land that usually hold a few surprises since they are surround by development.
+The count circle does contain a few areas of undeveloped land that usually hold a few surprises since they are surrounded by development.
 The count circle is centered at the Houston Audubon's Edith L. Moore Sanctuary.
 It extends from Memorial Park on the east to beyond Hwy 6 on the west; from the Southwest Freeway at West Belt on the south to FM 529 near Jersey Village on the north.
 This area includes sizable chunks of excellent habitat: Houston Arboretum, Art Storey Park, Addicks & Barker Reservoirs, Bear Creek Park and Buffalo Bayou.
 It is possible to see up to 15 species of sparrows on this count, including the elusive Henslow's and Grasshopper Sparrows.
 Other "Special Birds" seen over the past several years have been: Hooded Merganser, American Bittern, Solitary Sandpiper, American Woodcock, Common Ground-Dove, Black Phoebe, Couch's Kingbird, Red-breasted Nuthatch, Spotted Towhee, Eastern Towhee, Rusty Blackbird, Purple Finch and Pine Siskin.
 We would like you to join in the fun and help us eclipse the high count of 132 species.
 There are two ways to participate: (1) Be a Field Observer - Join one of the teams in the field.
 (2) Be a Feeder/Yard Watcher - Because so much of the Buffalo Bayou CBC area is residential, Feeder Watchers (those who stay at home and observe their feeder, yard and/or neighborhood) are extremely important to the count and greatly increase the efficiency of the count by observing species that otherwise would not be seen, such as hummingbirds.
-Contact co-compilers Michael Williams, firstname.lastname@example.org (preferably by email) or via phone at 832-723-0653, or Adam Wood, email@example.com, 713-515-1692.
+Please contact the new compiler Berri Moffett at firstname.lastname@example.org if you can participate or have any questions.

 Cypress Creek - Katy Prairie (TXCY)

-We will again meet at Paul Rushing Park.
-It is on Katy-Hockley Road in west Harris County.
-(Directions).
 If you have participated before, please contact your area leader directly.
-If you are new to the count or would like to switch areas please contact an area leader of your choice or Fred Collins.
+If you are new to the count or would like to switch areas, please contact an area leader of your choice or Megan Ahlgren (firstname.lastname@example.org).
+Otherwise, please be at John Paul Landing in the morning, and we will assign you to an area then.
+Beginners are welcome as are advanced birders and all skill levels in between.
+Everyone can participate and contribute.
 Anyone going with the North area or the KPC groups MUST sign a release or they cannot enter KPC property.
-It will save time if they bring a signed copy of the release form.
-I have maps, bird lists, and detail forms which I will send to area leaders.
-If you would like to have your personal copy of any of these documents just e-mail me and ask.
-FYI: Constable for west Harris County area 281 463-6666, west Harris County game warden Greg Johnson 713-702-1399, Waller County game warden Michael Blevins 979-221-7351.
-The greater Houston area game warden 24 hour dispatch number is 281 842-8100.
-For more information, please contact compilers Fred Collins or Kendra Kocab at email@example.com.
+It will save time if they bring a signed copy of the release form .
+We have maps, bird lists, and detail forms which we will send to area leaders.
+If you would like to have your personal copy of any of these documents just e-mail and ask.
+This count is traditionally held on New Year's Day.

 Although this count has very limited land area and a particularly small amount of wooded areas, it still typically is a top 20 or near top twenty U.S. CBCs.
-This count is open to anyone who would like to participate and all areas need more observers.
-If you want to see some great birds, join us.
 This count undoubtedly produces the most species for the available land area (much of the count circle is water) of all U.S. CBCs.
-To participate please contact Richard Mayfield (email@example.com).
+The compilers are Lalise and Greg Mason, email@example.com or call Greg at 713-725-4562.
+This count is traditionally held on the first Tuesday of the count period.

 Huntsville [Walker Co.]
 (TXHU)